NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Golden Blade of Mzali.md

 * * *

-**Effect** The spear casts 7th-rank [[Spells/Elemental Form|Elemental Form]] on you, choosing fire as the form's trait.
+**Effect** The spear casts 7th-rank [[Elemental Form|Elemental Form]] on you, choosing fire as the form's trait.
 The spear loses its additional fire damage until your next daily preparations.

 *Source: Pathfinder #172: Secrets of the Temple-City* *OGL*